My rating: 4 of 5 stars

 In the end we all come to be cured of our sentiments.
 Those whom life does not cure death will.
 The world is quite ruthless in selecting between the dream and the reality, even where we will not.
 Between the wish and the thing the world lies waiting.

 The last sentence can be read as an injunction, a road out of despair: the world lies waiting for those who take action despite their disillusionment, a sane Quixote.
-Is this Cole by the novel’s end?
+Is Cole such a man by the novel’s conclusion?
 His ending would seem to be despair:

 He thought that in the beauty of the world were hid a secret.
 He thought the world’s heart beat at some terrible cost and that the world’s pain and its beauty moved in a relationship of diverging equity and that in this headlong deficit the blood of multitudes might ultimately be exacted for the vision of a single flower.